Skip to main content

 - a domain name under your control

-Depending on where you want to embed your iframe it might be enought to have an IPV6 address with no domain name.
+Depending on where you want to embed your iframe it might be enought to have an IPV6 address with no domain name but I haven't tested this yet.

 Installing